 ‣ Medication: The medication that will be given to your child depends on a number of things.
 The complexity of the disease, allergic reactions, the age of the child and so on and so forth.
 Children shouldn’t get dependent on the medicines and hence, doctor’s try to prescribe them with a minimum amount of medicines.
 After the doctor prescribes the medicine, as parents, it’s your duty to see that the medicines do not have an adverse effect on your child.
 If the side-effects are intolerable, tell your doctor.
 Your doctor will then prescribe your child with new medicines.
 One more thing.
 It’s extremely important to complete the course of the medicines- stopping it between is harmful and if you do, do so let your doctor know!

 ‣ Therapy: In addition to medication, the doctor may ask your child to undergo some kind of therapy.
 Or maybe, no medication and only therapy.
 Children who suffer from bipolar disorders may need to undergo ‘talking therapy’ or psychotherapy.
-Therapy has little side-effects & can sometimes work miracles!
+Therapy has little side-effects and can sometimes work miracles!

 Ways You Can Help Their Children Who Are Suffering From Bipolar Disorder